savoirfairelinux/building-inclusive-open-source-software/docs/E-CBU.md

 This training is already coming to a close. - If you are doing this training collectively, you are not *quite yet* finished as their is still two modules awaiting you. -

 We dearly hope it was somewhat useful to you.
-We felt that their is a lack of resources that goes into highly technical details while reflecting on them through a systemic gaze and placing empathy as a core element of decision making.
-We tried our best to provide a training that helped move FOSS in this direction.
+We feel that their is a lack of resources that dive deep into technical consideration while reflecting on them through a systemic gaze, and placing empathy as a core element of decision-making.
+We hope this training helps on your path to inclusiveness.
 As we said multiple time, we are not experts, only people trying to help.
-If you have expertise on those topics and felt like those resources were useful, **please contribute**.
-If not, you can still [star the repository](https://github.com/Page-and-Maxence/accessibility-and-inclusiveness).
-If you have any question, feel free to contact us.
+If you have expertise on those topics and feel like helping, **please contribute**.
+You can also [star the repository](https://github.com/Page-and-Maxence/accessibility-and-inclusiveness).
+If you have any question, feel free to contact us!

 ## Bibliography & useful resources